Service NSW omni-channel reference architecture

 An agency may implement all or some aspects of this architectural pattern within their respective application ecosystems.
 However, integration with the Service NSW implementation as an agency service is the highest value scenario.
 Contact the Digital and Middle Office, Service NSW, (see support tab) to find out how this architecture can support the delivery of your project.

-A transaction progresses across these layers, where agencies own the fulfillment transaction.
+A transaction progresses across these layers, where agencies own the fulfilment transaction.

 Multi-channel delivery allows a single transaction across multiple channels but does not cater for channel switching.
 This occurs in the omni-channel experience.

 Omni-channel delivery allows the customer to switch channels part way through a transaction.
 To achieve this the transaction saves (and later reloads) part way through a transaction.
 This allows the customer to save a state in one channel and reload the state in another.

 As the omni-channel experience is desired across all transaction capability, the save/restore function is a prime candidate for a value added service.
 This component will allow any transaction to save its state and reload it at a future time.

 The channel experience layer consists of independent channel specific components that deliver a channel specific user experience for the customer to interact with.
 Any transaction will have at least one channel experience component to allow the customer to interact via at least one channel.
 Most transactions will have multiple channel experience components, to allow the customer to interact with the transaction via multiple channels.

 The channel experience is supported by a digital asset management platform that allows the clear separation of form from function.

 The transaction logic consists of a single component that provides a limited set of APIs to interact with it.
 It orchestrates the interaction with the downstream agency and any value-added services (VAS).